Dave Capucao: Priesthood

 He returned to the Netherlands in 2020 and served as visiting priest at St. John the Baptist in Vinkeveen for a year (2020-2021) while taking his sabbatical leave after celebrating his 25th priesthood anniversary.
 When he returned back to the Philippines in 2021, he was named superintendent of the Catholic Schools of the Prelature of Infanta.

 Episcopate

 Pope Leo XIV appointed Capucao as the fifth Territorial Prelate of Infanta on May 16, 2025, succeeding the retiring Bernardino Cortez.
-It was Leo's first appointment for the Philippine episcopate since being elected.
-He was consecrated bishop and installed on September 5, 2025.
+He is the first Filipino bishop to be appointed, consecrated, and installed entirely under Leo since being elected.
+His consecration and installation was on September 5, 2025.